solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 Perform the following steps to see how this could potentially work:

-Start a vacuum operation:
+- Execute the following to start a vacuum operation:

 ```sql
 vacuum analyze;
 ```

-While the operation is executing, run the following command to increase the cost limits:
+- While the operation is executing, run the following command to increase the cost limits:

 ```sql
 SET autovacuum_vacuum_cost_limit TO 300;